What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 Introduction

-AI takes the text we input and converts it into a format that machines can understand.
+AI systems need to convert the text we input into a format machines can understand and process.

 flowchart LR